ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 I admit, this not one-shot: I still have to do many runs to test the "feel" of the balance.
 There are many cases where the simulator says we're at the right pacing, but it still doesn't "feel good."
 This led me to some tricks to help the player such as showing missions with the payout the user currently needs and being more lenient in its success conditions.
+However, this is a massive unlock for me: I sometimes find balancing to be tedious and drudging, and the effort required to make perfect balance is more than I can give for a hobby side project.
+Claude being able to turn these into a set of sliders and knobs I can just tweak will improve the games I'll build from now on.

 [^3]: Since most of the gameplay information are in JSON, I can just read them through Python, parse it into a dictionary, and write a non-GUI simulator to see how they interact.